RedditRecs

 Reddit Icon

-btmalon • about 1 month ago
+btmalon • 2 months ago

 It makes really weak coffee.
 I had one for 5 years and switched to the OXO (suggested right below this).
 I was shocked at the quality difference.